Launching a startup is a courageous step, so if you’re now looking to grow your startup business, congratulations!

-It is not always easy to know when your business is ready to take the next step in growth, whether that be hiring your first employee, partnering with an overseas distributor, or seeking investment.
-However, if the following applies, your startup is probably ready to move on to the next level:
+It is not always easy to know when your business is ready to take the next step in growth, whether hiring your first employee, partnering with an overseas distributor, or seeking investment; however, if the following applies, your startup is probably ready to move on to the next level:

 - You are turning business away because you are at full capacity (although check you do not simply need to raise your prices)

-- You have regular customers who are asking for different products or longer opening hours
+- You have regular customers who are asking for different products or services or more extended opening hours

 - The industry you operate in is growing

-As the cliché goes, one needs to spend money to make money.
-Even if you bootstrapped your startup, unless you are turning over massive profits, you are going to need to take out a business loan or attract an investor to achieve your commercial ambitions.
+Even if you bootstrapped your startup, unless you are turning over massive profits, you would need to take out a business loan or attract an investor to achieve your commercial ambitions.

-If you plan to access funds via a loan, make sure you have the loan agreement checked by an experienced solicitor before signing it.
-Business loan contracts can contain lethal traps for the unwary, therefore protect your interests by taking professional advice.
+If you plan to access funds via a loan, ensure you have the loan agreement checked by an experienced solicitor before signing it.
+Business loan contracts can contain lethal traps for the unwary.
+You should always try to protect your interests by taking professional advice.

 The other way to get the capital you need to grow your business is by taking on an investor.
 This can be achieved through seed funding, where family, friends, and/or an angel investor provide the money you need in exchange for a share of the business.

-If you have already been through a round of seed funding, it may be time to seek Series A funding from a venture capitalist.
+If you have already been through a seed funding round, it may be time to seek Series A funding from a venture capitalist.
 We have written an extensive guide on Series A, B, and C funding.

-- When you advertise for the position the advert complies with the Equality Act 2010 and does not discriminate directly or indirectly against anyone who has one or more of the nine protected characteristics, namely sex, sexual orientation, race, gender reassignment, pregnancy and maternity, religion or beliefs, marriage or civil partnership.
+This means It does not discriminate directly or indirectly against anyone with one or more of the nine protected characteristics.
+The nine protected characteristics are: Sex, sexual orientation, race, gender reassignment, pregnancy and maternity, religion or beliefs, marriage or civil partnership.

-The above is only a small sample of employment law matters you will need to consider when hiring your first employee.
-Our team of lawyers can assist you with all aspects of employment law and guide you through the exciting process of expanding your team.
+The above is only a small sample of employment law matters you must consider when hiring your first employee.
+To find out more specific information relevant to your business, speak with our expert employment lawyers.

-Growing your business does not necessarily mean taking on staff or launching new products.
-It may involve simply creating and growing a strong brand.
+Growing your business does not necessarily mean taking on staff or launching new products; it may involve creating and developing a strong brand.